AslamMd-17/AslamMd-17/README.md

 I brainstorm ideas and try to build projects from them.

-My main tech stack is Flutter-Dart , Python-Django , Bootstrap.
+My main tech stack is Flutter-Dart, Node.js , Python-Django , Bootstrap.
-Some of my favourite tools are Git&Github, Figma.
+Some of my favourite tools are Git , Figma.

-I am currently working of a project called "Silent Failure Detection".

 I would like to collaborate on  projects , hackathons !